Many pregnant women (about 70% to 85%) experience a period of nausea and vomiting. In the vast majority of cases, it’s unpleasant but not dangerous.

 About 80% of sufferers will feel better by Week 12 of the pregnancy, and most will stop vomiting by the end of Week 16.
 Occasionally, some nausea returns just before delivery.
 Like morning sickness itself, this is in no way a dangerous or bad sign.
 A very few women have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.

 Hyperemesis gravidarum is essentially morning sickness so severe that it affects the mother’s nutrition and, therefore, the baby’s health.
-It can also lead to liver or kidney damage.
+It usually leads to dehydration and can also lead to liver or kidney damage.
 Fortunately, most pregnant women are closely monitored by their doctors, and these complications are almost always caught early on.

 Morning sickness isn’t a disease and doesn’t need elaborate diagnostic tests.
 If a woman is pregnant and is throwing up (or constantly feels like throwing up), a doctor will probably tell her that she has morning sickness.
 It’s still morning sickness if she’s only throwing up in the evenings or at other times during the day.